White Oak

 Best for

 The most valuable common North American hardwood.
-Rarer on the South Shore but worth seeking out.
+Rarer here but worth seeking.
+Mills beautifully, dries relatively well.

 Juniperus virginiana